pcrubianoa/laravelEloquentExpertLevel/readme.md

 ## Check Methods/Properties in Eloquent API Docs

-In the documentation you will find all the information of the eloquent API and that we can work from the models. a description, the methods and the type of value that they return, the parameters they receive and Traits available.
+In the documentation you will find all the information of the eloquent API and that you can work from the models. a description, the methods and the type of value that they return, the parameters they receive and Traits available.

 https://laravel.com/api/5.7/Illuminate/Database/Eloquent/Model.html